Category: AI Data, Privacy & Model Risk

 Can AI Training Data Create Legal Liability for Companies?

-Artificial intelligence systems rely on large datasets to learn patterns, generate predictions, and automate decisions.
-However, the data used to train AI models can also create legal exposure for organizations that develop or deploy these systems.
-As courts and regulators examine how AI models are trained, questions surrounding training data liability are becoming increasingly important.…
+Artificial intelligence systems rely on large datasets to learn patterns, generate predictions, automate decisions, and produce outputs.
+However, the data used to train AI models can also create legal exposure for organizations that develop, deploy, purchase, or rely on those systems.
+As courts, regulators, insurers, and enterprise customers examine how AI models are trained, questions…

 -